dotnet/docs/docs/framework/network-programming/managing-connections.md

 Applications that use HTTP to connect to data resources can use the .NET Framework's <xref:System.Net.ServicePoint> and <xref:System.Net.ServicePointManager> classes to manage connections to the Internet and to help them achieve optimum scale and performance.

 > [!NOTE]
-> `ServicePoint` and `ServicePointManager` are considered legacy and are only stubbed out in .NET Core, .NET 5, and later versions.
+> `ServicePoint` and `ServicePointManager` are considered legacy and and exist only as stubs in .NET Core, .NET 5, and later versions.
 Very little is used by any of the networking stack.
-They are referenced from `HttpWebRequest` (also legacy) in only a few places, in an attempt to respect some globally-set settings. `ServicePoint` doesn't track anything about current connections used by `HttpClient` (or `HttpWebRequest`, which layers on top of it) and is hardcoded to return 0 for <xref:System.Net.ServicePoint.CurrentConnections%2A>.
+They are referenced from `HttpWebRequest` (also legacy) in only a few places, in an attempt to respect some global settings. `ServicePoint` doesn't track anything about current connections used by `HttpClient` (or `HttpWebRequest`, which layers on top of it) and is hardcoded to return 0 for <xref:System.Net.ServicePoint.CurrentConnections%2A>.

  The **ServicePoint** class provides an application with an endpoint to which the application can connect to access Internet resources.
 Each **ServicePoint** contains information that helps optimize connections with an Internet server by sharing optimization information between connections to improve performance.